ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 > In situations where you dont seem to be able to install/run software the best thing you can do is retrying again!

 ### WLAN certificate Validation (1p)

+For this task, you need a Linux device that act has Wi-Fi hotspot.
+This can be either laptop with native Linux installation or Raspberry Pi.

-On this task you will be provided a Raspberry Pi, and a SD card that has all the configurations set up to work as a Wi-Fi hotspot.
+Alternatively, you can borrow a Raspberry Pi, and a SD card that has all the configurations set up to work as a Wi-Fi hotspot.
 The following video demonstrates this task:
 * [Exploiting insecure Certificate Validation in iOS](https://www.youtube.com/watch?v=bWidokJKuUc)

 To begin with you have 3 options: